jcholewa/voice-cheatsheets/cursorless.md

     - select line containing specified token - take line \[red gust\]
     - select from the cursor to the start/end of the line - take head/tail
     - selects from the mark to the start or end of the line - take head \[air\]/take tail \[air\]
-    - expand from the mark back forwards or backwards to include all adjacent non whitespace characters - take paint \[red gust\]
+    - expand from the mark forwards or backwards to include all adjacent non whitespace characters - take paint \[red gust\]
     - deselect the given target - give
     - select every instance of target - take every instance \[target\] e.g. take every instance dash
     - select multiple targets at once - take \[target\] and \[target\]